davidsteed/awscdkstaticsite/README.md

 npm run build
 ```

 To deploy the site you need to have a domain registered in route53.
 You can either register one (\$12) or transfer an existing registered domain to route53 from another provider.
+If you transfer a domain you will need to create a hosted zone in Route53 before running this script.

 These scripts use the AWS CDK framework.
 Instructions for installing this can be found at https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html.
 Use version 1.22.0 or higher.